 Diarrhoea will usually clear up without treatment after a few days because the immune system fights off the infection.

-In children, the symptoms of diarrhoea will usually pass within 5-7 days.
+In children, the symptoms of diarrhoea will usually pass within five to seven days.
 In most cases, diarrhoea does not last more than two weeks.

-In adults, diarrhoea usually improves within 2-4 days.
+In adults, diarrhoea usually improves within two to four days.
 However, it can last longer depending on the particular type of infection involved.
 For example:

 While waiting for your diarrhoea to pass, you can ease your symptoms by following the advice outlined below.
 This advice also applies if you are pregnant or breastfeeding and have diarrhoea.

 It is important to drink plenty of fluids to avoid dehydration.
 Take small, frequent sips of water.
 You are more likely to become dehydrated if you are also vomiting.

 It is very important for babies and small children not to become dehydrated.
 Give your child frequent sips of water, even if they are vomiting.
 A small amount is better than none.
 Fruit juice or fizzy drinks should be avoided because they can make diarrhoea worse in children.

 Contact your GP immediately if your child shows signs of dehydration, such as: